mrepol742/Keyboard-Backlight/README.md

 **DONE**

 # Note
-> it wont gonna work again if the keyboard id disconnected consider executing the backlight.sh or xmodmap -e 'add mod3 = Scroll_Lock' in terminal.
+> it wont gonna work again if the keyboard is disconnected consider executing the backlight.sh or xmodmap -e 'add mod3 = Scroll_Lock' in terminal.  <br>
+> i will update this if i found a way to execute the backlight.sh whenever a new device attach <br>
+> im also a linux whos also facing this kind of issue